ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 and  stakeholders.
 The  Company's  material  and  additional  ESG  factors  and  references  for  the  detailed  information  are summarised below.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000028_87bc03b74be402e7247592e6e48042559e3b552474b349bfcf3da9c14966d2d9.png)
-**Description**: The image shows a circular icon with a brown background depicting an upward-trending economic graph; the graph is represented by a white line, which crosses yellow horizontal lines, with the y-axis marked in orange.
-At the bottom of the graph's line is a red circle, and at the top is a green circle, indicating low and high points, respectively.
-To the right of the icon is the word "Economic" in a gray sans-serif font.
+**Description**: The image shows a circular icon against a white background with the word "Economic" next to it.
+The icon itself has a brown background and depicts a rising economic graph; the graph is represented by a white line that moves upwards, indicating growth.
+The graph is set against horizontal yellow lines and an orange axis, culminating in a green circle at its peak and a red circle at its lowest dip, visually marking the highest and lowest points on the chart.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000029_53ba5c1b0f4b711be7ccbf7c2882466744fd8999cd338b2fc889ab738557f765.png)
-**Description**: The image shows a graphic depicting the environment, with a teal circle containing an illustration of two hands cupped together holding soil from which a small green plant with two leaves is growing; the hands and soil cast a long, dark shadow, and to the right of the circle is the word "Environment" in a bold, dark gray font.
+**Description**: The image shows a graphic representing the concept of "Environment."
+On the left, within a turquoise circle with a long shadow, are cartoon hands gently holding a small mound of brown soil from which a young plant with two green leaves sprouts.
+To the right of the graphic, the word "Environment" is written in a bold, dark grey sans-serif font.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000030_1a8769d132363fbcc579fb3411ada596ebedb86f2f1ed59d8e4a50fb22dd7df0.png)
-**Description**: The image features a circular icon with a green background, containing two overlapping speech bubbles, one yellow and one red, with the red bubble having three white dots inside indicating a loading or thinking status; a shadow extends from the icon diagonally downwards, and the word "Social" is written in a simple, sans-serif font to the right of the icon.
+**Description**: The image features a flat, circular icon with a green background, containing two overlapping speech bubbles: a yellow one shadowed in dark green, and a red one on top, displaying three white dots suggestive of a message in progress; next to the icon, the word "Social" is written in a sans-serif font, all placed against a white background.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000031_2ea96e83a5acf04b609b7b49f8acab8f6b8797b9ac01633a877473d7a425225e.png)
-**Description**: The image is a circular icon featuring a cartoon-style depiction of the scales of justice viewed through a magnifying glass.
-The scales are rendered in shades of brown, orange, and green, while the magnifying glass has a white lens and a black handle.
-The background is a dark blue circle, and the image has a drop shadow effect suggesting the icon is slightly raised from the surface.
+**Description**: The image is a circular icon with a dark blue background, featuring a stylized orange and brown scale of justice with green bowls and a white magnifying glass partially obscuring it.
+The scale is positioned to the left of the magnifying glass and casts a shadow toward the lower right.
+The composition suggests a close examination or investigation related to justice or legal matters.